Treatment for vertigo

 Your symptoms will probably depend on what’s causing your episodes and your type of vertigo.

-However, most healthcare professionals consider vertigo to be a specific complaint involving the inner ear and brain balance centers.
+However, most healthcare professionals consider vertigo a specific complaint involving the inner ear and brain balance centers.
 To understand vertigo, it’s helpful to understand the ear’s anatomy.
 Sound waves travel through the outer ear canal until they reach the eardrum.
 From there, the sound turns into vibrations, which transmit in the middle ear via three small bones—the incus, the malleus, and the stapes—to the cochlea and finally to the vestibular nerve, which carries the signal to our brain that interprets those nerve impulses as sound.

 The inner ear is not involved with hearing.
 It comprises three semicircular canals positioned at right angles to each other and lined with sensitive nerve cells, which act like a gyroscope for the body.
 The vestibular system comprises the semicircular canals set up in this way and the hair cells in the utricle, saccule, and otoliths (tiny structures that make the hair cells react to movement).
 This system provides instantaneous feedback to the body’s brain, vision, and proprioception receptors regarding our position in space.